 Moreso, one of the most charming and distinctive features that Filmstruck offers over other streaming services is a monthly series of interviews with prominent actors, filmmakers, writers and other cultural figures about their favorite Criterion Collection titles (called “Adventures in Moviegoing”).
-August’s subject was Michael Cera, who shows off his formidable pedigree as a cinephile by picking a wide variety of great titles.
-While you certainly wouldn’t be disappointed with any of Cera’s recommendations, Akira Kurosawa’s seminal detective thriller High and Low (listed below) is the clear standout of the bunch.
+November’s subject was writer-director Philip Kaufman, who seems to love him some Italian neorealism via such choices as Il Sorpasso, Bicycle Thieves and I Vitelloni (included below).

-Anyway, rather than attempt to put together a definitive Top 10, we’ve compiled the following movies with the hope that each will inspire a deeper dive into a specific genre, director, country, era, and more.
+So, rather than attempt to put together a definitive Top 10, we’ve compiled the following movies with the hope that each will inspire a deeper dive into a specific genre, director, country, era and more.
 Be it classic or curio, Filmstruck has plenty to discover.

 Here are 10 great movies to watch on Filmstruck this month: